1049965823/venus/README.rst

 VENUS
 ======

+# TODO(brinzhang): Description the readme for Venus project.

 You have come across a storage service for an open cloud computing service.
 It has identified itself as `Venus`.
 It was abstracted from the Cinder project.